 The Town cuts down sick or dead public trees.
 Submit a request through the form below if you believe a public tree should be cut down.
 Public Works will then send a certified arborist to evaluate the tree and will base their decision on the arborist’s report.

-The Town periodically plants trees.
+The Town periodically plants public trees.
 If you are interested in having a tree planted on Town property in front of your residence, please submit a request online through the following form.

 In order to protect our urban forests, Montreal West’s tree by-law requires that you get authorization from the Urban Planning Manager to cut down any tree on private property with a diameter of more than 10 cm at a height of 25 cm from the ground.
 You must request a tree removal permit.
 The permit, which is free, will be granted by the Urban Planning Manager if the tree is diseased, endangering the foundation of your home, or presents a public security hazard.
 Any contravention of this by-law is punishable by a fine of up to $300 in addition to court costs incurred; you may also be required to replace the tree.